pkhuong/pkhuong.github.io/source/_posts/2020-10-31-nearly-double-the-ph-bits-with-one-more-clmul.markdown

 That function is fast
-(it needs one multiplication for each 16-byte "chunk" in a block), but relatively weak: even with a 128-bit output, the worst-case probability of collision is
+(it needs one multiplication for each 16-byte "chunk" in a block), but relatively weak: despite a 128-bit output, the worst-case probability of collision is
 \\(2^{-64}\\).

 For a [fingerprinting](https://en.wikipedia.org/wiki/Fingerprint_(computing))